 Tissue Engineering & Regeneration

 Gene therapy is when genes are delivered into target cells to correct defects caused by mutations.
 This procedure has been extensively studied for various illnesses, including cancer, diabetes, Alzheimer’s disease, muscular dystrophy, hemophilia A, etc. Gene therapies can be broadly categorized into ex vivo gene therapy and in vivo gene therapy.
-This kind of therapy entails isolating the defective cells and introducing corrected versions of the faulty genes.
+This therapy entails isolating the defective cells and introducing corrected versions of the faulty genes.

-Vivo gene therapy involves delivering the required genes directly to the target cell using viral vectors or non-viral carriers.
+Vivo gene therapy involves delivering the required genes directly to the target cell using viral vectors or nonviral carriers.
 Viral vectors are usually preferred because they do not cause any damage to host cells.
 Due to its high efficiency, adenovirus remains the gold standard vector for gene transfer.
 However, it is associated with a significant immune response.
-Nonviral carriers like liposomes, polyplexes, nanoparticles, dendrimers, etc., are being widely investigated for gene delivery.
+Nonviral carriers like liposomes, polyplexes, nanoparticles, dendrimers, etc., are widely investigated for gene delivery.
 These systems are safe but less efficient than viral vectors.

-Bioartificial organs refer to whole organs constructed outside the human body to perform certain functions.
+Bioartificial organs are whole organs constructed outside the human body to perform certain functions.
 Conventional transplants involve donor organs being placed inside the patient’s body.
 Bioartificial organs are made entirely of biocompatible materials that mimic human organs’ structure and function.
 Dr. Robert Langer pioneered the concept of bioartificial organs at Massachusetts General Hospital, which developed an implantable heart pump using synthetic materials.
 Since then, many research labs have attempted to fabricate artificial hearts and lungs.
 Despite all these efforts, none of these devices has reached commercialization yet.

 3D printing refers to manufacturing objects by adding layers of material onto previously printed layers.
-Today we use 3D printers to make toys, jewelry, shoes, clothes, prosthetics, medical implants, etc. The technology is based on additive processes which allow us to create complex structures through layering.
+Today we use 3D printers to make toys, jewelry, shoes, clothes, prosthetics, medical implants, etc. The technology is based on additive processes that allow us to create complex structures through layering.
 The final product can be tailored to suit individual needs by altering each layer’s size, shape, color, and composition.
 Although 3D printing has become quite popular, it still faces challenges such as limited resolution and low production rates.
 Moreover, the cost of 3D printing is also relatively high.

 Robotic surgery refers to surgical procedures performed robotically instead of manually.
-It offers several advantages such as improved precision, more excellent dexterity, reduced operating time, lower risk of infection, faster recovery times, etc. There are three types of robotic surgeries: telerobotics, telepresence, and remote surgery.
-Telerobotics uses robots connected to a surgeon via a video link, while telepresence uses robots located near the surgeon.
+It offers several advantages, such as improved precision, more excellent dexterity, reduced operating time, lower risk of infection, faster recovery times, etc. There are three types of robotic surgeries: telerobotics, telepresence, and remote surgery.
+Telerobotics uses robots connected to a surgeon via a video link, while telepresence uses robots near the surgeon.
 In contrast, remote surgery allows surgeons to operate from afar.
 Some of the most common applications of robotic surgery include orthopedic, gynecologic, and neurosurgery.